dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate before copy
 * evaluate final values

 Evaluating the outer program before values gives us the greatest opportunity to drop values or annotate them with memoization or other features.
-Evaluation before copy resists introduction of rework without introducing need for memoization, and covers the common case.
+Evaluation before copy resists introduction of rework without introducing need for stateful memoization, and it covers the common case.
 Final values are reduced because we assume the program as a whole might be copied for use in many locations.

 Annotations can greatly affect evaluation strategy.
-As two examples, `[A](eval)` could enforce evaluation of the value `[A]` before erasing `(eval)`, while `[A](lazy)` could replace "evaluate before copy" with a call-by-need strategy for a specific value, potentially using a hidden variable for logical copies (in which case we could apply the *Named Local Variables* extraction technique before rendering).
+As two examples, `[A](eval)` could enforce evaluation of the value `[A]` before erasing `(eval)`, while `[A](lazy)` could replace "evaluate before copy" with a call-by-need strategy for a specific value.
+In the latter case, we can extract logical copies using a technique similar to *Named Local Variables* upon render.

 ## Value Words